uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 Let us define a named requirement, :code:`AdaptingIteratorSource`, to describe valid random access iterator-like types that can be used as source for oneDPL iterators as described below.
-The type :code:`Iter` satisfies the :code:`AdaptingIteratorSource` named requirement if is any of the following:
+The type :code:`Iter` satisfies the :code:`AdaptingIteratorSource` named requirement if it is any of the following:

  * a random access iterator
  * the unspecified iterator-like type returned by :code:`oneapi::dpl::begin` or :code:`oneapi::dpl::end`